What we’re about

 Featured event

-Photos from our previous winter trip to the Cairngorms can be seen here:
+Photos from a couple of our previous overseas mountaineering trips can be seen here:

-Experience Required: Some previous winter mountaineering/mountain scrambling/rock climbing experience with our group is an essential requirement for anybody who wants to come on this trip.
+Experience Required: Some previous big mountain scrambling experience in the UK with our group is an essential requirement for anybody who wants to come on this trip.

 Disclaimer: This is NOT a package holiday or guided tour and there is NO insurance provided.
 Mountaineering can be a dangerous activity and you attend entirely at your own risk.
 By signing up and coming to the event, you agree to all of this.
 We highly recommend that you take out your own insurance.